LifeScopeLabs/lifescopelabs.github.io/lifescope-index.md

 # History

-[Liam Broza](htto) and the team at [BitScoop Labs](https://bitscoop.com) have been working on problems big data and quantified self for over a decade.
+[Liam Broza](httos://liambroza.com) and the team at [BitScoop Labs](https://bitscoop.com) have been working on problems big data and quantified self for over a decade.
 This project started as SmokeSignal in 2009 as a Java desktop app for crawling android app data.
-[Origional SmokeSignal LifeLogger Site](https://web.archive.org/web/20141222111903/http://www.smokesignal.info/)
+[Origional SmokeSignal LifeLogger Site](https://web.archive.org/web/20141222111903/http://www.smokesignal.info/) In 2016, BitScoop Labs rebuilt the project as Live Explorer (and is now the legacy LIFESCOPE app).
+In 2018, LIFESCOPE was released open source by the BitScoop team to help give people control of their digital identity.

 **Origional SmokeSignal LifeLogger Site**